5.1 Maximum Days Supply Policy

 General Policy Description

-The Maximum Days' Supply policy limits PharmaCare coverage of drugs to either 30 or 100 days to address concerns over public safety and the cost of drug wastage by reducing the potential for leftover supplies of drugs.
+The Maximum Days' Supply policy limits PharmaCare coverage of drugs to fills of either 30 or 100 days to address concerns over public safety and drug wastage.

 On this page: